-Hannah Espeleta is a fourth year doctoral student in the Clinical Psychology program under the mentorship of Larry Mullins, Ph.D.
+Hannah Espeleta, M.S., is a fifth year doctoral student in the Clinical Psychology program under the mentorship of Larry Mullins, Ph.D.
 Hannah grew up in Dayton, Ohio and graduate from Miami University, Ohio with a B.A. in Psychology and a minor in Criminology.
 At Miami University, Hannah completed her Honor's thesis, "Adult Interpersonal Difficulties in Survivors of Child Abuse: Mediating and Moderating Roles of Emotion Dysregulation and Parental Care," under the advisement of Terri Messman-Moore, Ph.D.
 She also assisted on a longitudinal study funded by a NICHD-R01 grant, which examined the emotional and psychosocial mechanisms underlying sexual revictimization.
 Hannah's current research interests include the implementation and efficacy of child maltreatment prevention programs, family violence, health-related outcomes for children in foster care, and the treatment of problematic sexual behavior in youth.
 Hannah hopes to one day work in a hospital setting, researching children in child welfare's access to services and the implementation of child abuse interventions.

-Christina Sharkey is a third year graduate student in the Clinical Psychology PhD program under the mentorship of Larry Mullins, Ph.D.
+Christina Sharkey, M.S., is a fourth year graduate student in the Clinical Psychology PhD program under the mentorship of Larry Mullins, Ph.D.
 Christina grew up in New York and is a graduate of Georgetown University with a B.A. in Psychology.
 Christina became interested in pediatric psychology through her senior honors thesis, and research activities along several ongoing NIH funded projects in pediatric type 1 diabetes and pediatric oncology at the Children’s National Medical Center.
 Currently her research interests focus on the psychosocial adjustment of children newly diagnosed with cancer and their parents, as well as parents of children diagnosed with disorders of sex development.
 She is also currently involved with an intervention to help parents manage uncertainty after a new pediatric cancer diagnosis, and a project investigating novel risk and resilience factors among college students with chronic illness.
 Christina hopes to work at an academic children’s medical center researching and implementing protocols to help children and their families to manage chronic illness and to improve their quality of life.

-Dana Bakula is a third year graduate student in the Clinical Psychology Ph.D. program under the mentorship of Larry Mullins, Ph.D.
+Dana Bakula, M.S., is a fourth year graduate student in the Clinical Psychology Ph.D. program under the mentorship of Larry Mullins, Ph.D.
 Dana grew up in St. Louis, Missouri and graduated from the University of Missouri - Columbia with a B.A. in Psychology.
 Dana’s current research interests include child and family psychosocial adjustment to chronic illness, and the impact that illness related factors have on psychosocial adjustment of both parent and child.
 Dana is currently involved in multiple research projects which involve the assessment of the psychosocial adjustment of parents and children to a new diagnosis of cancer, the efficacy of an intervention targeting uncertainty in parents of children newly diagnosed with cancer, and the psychosocial adjustment of children diagnosed with disorders/differences of sex development and their parents.
 Dana became interested in these topics during her time working with children with chronic illness at St. Louis’s Ranken Jordan Pediatric Bridge Hospital prior to coming to OSU.
 After graduation, Dana hopes to work at an academic children’s research hospital doing research and clinical work.

-Megan Perez, M.S., M.B.A., is a second year graduate student in the Clinical Psychology Ph.D. program under the mentorship of Larry Mullins, Ph.D.
+Megan Perez, M.S., M.S., M.B.A., is a third year graduate student in the Clinical Psychology Ph.D. program under the mentorship of Larry Mullins, Ph.D.
 Megan received her B.S. in Psychology and M.B.A. from Kansas State University.
 She recently finished her M.S. in Clinical Behavioral Psychology at Eastern Michigan University where she worked in collaboration with the University of Michigan Mott Children’s Hospital in pediatric cancer and bone marrow transplant research.
 Her research interests developed through her work coordinating unrelated bone marrow donations as well as working in oncology clinical trials at Memorial Sloan Kettering Cancer Center.
 Her current research interests include communication and quality of life in children diagnosed with cancer and their caregivers.
 Megan hopes to work at an academic children’s medical center, evaluating variables related to quality of life for children and their families’ dealing with chronic illness and cancer.